As anglers we tend not to think enough about choice of line.

 Now not all fluorocarbon lines are made equally – so we’ve taken five of the best available fluorocarbon lines and put them to the test.

-Best overall fluorocarbon line
+Best alternative fluorocarbon line

 To cut straight to the chase, our choice is the Sunline FC Sniper.
 None of the other lines offer the same value.
 This is the fluoro line that we use at Tackle Village.
 It’s tough, Japanese quality and we find its strength regularly exceeds its breaking strain.
 It’s also the thinnest line available for a range of different breaking strains.